billbrod/foveated-metamers/README.md

-In order to build Dockerfile, have this directory and the most recent version of `plenoptic` in the same directory and then FROM THAT DIRECTORY (the one above this one), run `sudo docker build --tag=foveated-metamers -f foveated-metamers/Dockerfile .`.
+In order to build Dockerfile, have this directory and the most recent version of `plenoptic` in the same directory and then FROM THAT DIRECTORY (the one above this one), run `sudo docker build --tag=foveated-metamers:YYYY-MM-dd -f foveated-metamers/Dockerfile .`.
 This ensures that we can copy plenoptic over into the Docker container.

 Once we get plenoptic up on pip (or even make it public on github), we won't need to do this.
 At that time, make sure to replace `foveated-metamers/environment.yml` with `environment.yml` and remove the plenoptic bit.

+Once image is built, save it to a gzipped tarball by the following:
+`sudo docker save foveated-metamers:YYYY-MM-dd | gzip >
+foveated-metamers_YYYY-MM-dd.tar.gz` and then copy to wherever you need it.

 # Requirements